agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 ## Classification

 As you enter Attribute Names you will see the Classification column autofills with [CRDC:RDF40](https://www23.statcan.gc.ca/imdb/p3VD.pl?Function=getVD&TVD=1278187&CVD=1278188&CPV=RDF40&CST=01012020&CLV=1&MLV=4).
-This is a Statistics Canada designation for Research and Development in agricultral and vetrinary sciences.
+This is a Statistics Canada designation for Research and Development in agricultural and veterinary sciences.
 This helps classify your data schema for future searches.

 ## Attribute Types
 On the Main tab specify the Attribute Type, which should be one of the following: